-- 1) A presentation to the class in Canada, and - 2) A short written summary of the presentation (to be returned right after the presentation).
+1) A presentation to the class in Finland, and

+2) A short written summary of the presentation (to be returned right after the presentation).

-You will be divided into groups based on different topics/themes in urban sustainability (listed above).
-Each group will present one theme.
-Each group will do some preliminary research, familiarizing themselves with their assigned topic and with some case examples.
-Each team will introduce the topic based on their research, while giving some idea to the entire group of how this aspect of sustainability might showcase itself in Finland during the field school.
+You will be divided into groups based on different topics/themes in urban sustainability.
+Each group will present on one theme.
+Each group will do some preliminary research in Canada, familiarizing themselves with their assigned topic and with some case examples.
+Each team will introduce the topic in Finland based on their research to give some idea to the entire group about this aspect of sustainability.
 The 15-minute theme presentation will give a brief answer to the following questions: